 The PSIAS also require an internal audit charter to be in place.
 The charter should set out the purpose, authority and responsibility of internal audit.
 They require the Head of Audit & Assurance to review the charter periodically.
 However the final approval resides with the Audit & Governance Committee.
-The Charter has been reviewed and up-dated to reflect recent changes in the senior management job titles.
-No other changes have been identified as being required since the Charter was last approved in July 2020.
+The Charter has been reviewed and no changes have been identified as being required since the Charter was last approved in March 2021.